21st century skills: Skills

-The skills and competencies that are generally considered "21st Century skills" are varied but share some common themes.
-They are based on the premise that effective learning, or deeper learning, a set of student educational outcomes including acquisition of robust core academic content, higher-order thinking skills, and learning dispositions.
-This pedagogy involves creating, working with others, analyzing, and presenting and sharing both the learning experience and the learned knowledge or wisdom, including to peers and mentors as well as teachers.
-The skills are geared towards students and workers to foster engagement; seeking, forging, and facilitating connections to knowledge, ideas, peers, instructors, and wider audiences; creating/producing; and presenting/publishing.
+The skills and competencies considered "21st century skills" share common themes, based on the premise that effective learning, or deeper learning, requires a set of student educational outcomes that include acquisition of robust core academic content, higher-order thinking skills, and learning dispositions.
+This pedagogy involves creating, working with others, analyzing, and presenting and sharing both the learning experience and the learned knowledge or wisdom with peers, mentors, and teachers.
+Additionally, these skills foster engagement; seeking, forging, and facilitating connections to knowledge, ideas, peers, instructors, and wider audiences; creating/producing; and presenting/publishing.
 The classification or grouping has been undertaken to encourage and promote pedagogies that facilitate deeper learning through both traditional instruction as well as active learning, project-based learning, problem based learning, and others.
 A 2012 survey conducted by the American Management Association (AMA) identified three top skills necessary for their employees: critical thinking, communication and collaboration.
 Below are some of the more readily identifiable lists of 21st century skills.

 Common Core

-The Common Core Standards issued in 2010 were intended to support the "application of knowledge through higher-order thinking skills."
-The initiative's stated goals are to promote the skills and concepts required for college and career readiness in multiple disciplines and life in the global economy.
+The Common Core Standards issued in 2010 intended to support the "application of knowledge through higher-order thinking skills."
+The initiative's stated goals promote the skills and concepts required for college and career readiness in multiple disciplines and life in the global economy.
 Skills identified for success in the areas of literacy and mathematics: